 Late dinner and overnight in Luanda

-Next we go for a stroll hunting for some of Luanda’s amazing street art and frescos.
-It’s a big thing here in Luanda and often there’s a political touch to it as artists use this platform to voice their subversive opinions.
+Short visit to see some amazing street art.
+It’s a big thing in Luanda and often there’s a political touch to it.

-We’ll make our way up the famous Moon Viewpoint for one of the great African sunsets
+We’ll make our wait to the famous Moon Viewpoint for a great sunset.

 Overnight in Luanda

-After a relatively late rise we visit Ilha do Caboa, a small landstrip in Luanda
+Visit Ilha do Cabo, a small landstrip in Luanda

 Drive to Cacuaco for a stroll around a local fishing village